 When I started my PhD program, I did not know how to refer to other PhD students when addressing them at other universities.
 Also, it seems rather strange if you are a college student to address PhD students if they are your Teaching Assistant (TA) as professor.
 It just did not seem right.
 Over the years, I have learnt how to refer to PhD students under different roles.
+If you like this post, you might like our post on why life hacking and the importance of (not) life hacking.

 If you are referring to PhD students, it is ok to address PhD students as Mr., Ms., or Mx.
 However, if they are your instructor, you might want to address them as professor as a way to show respect.
 If they are your Teaching Assistant, you can address them as Mr., Ms., or Mx., and, Sir or Madame.
 If they are more informal, you can use their first name, but ask their permission first.